-Can you see that the map shows three height zones - firstly, areas which are between 0 meter to 50 meters height, areas which are between 51 meters and 100 meters and then finally, areas which are between 101 meters and 150 meters?
-Thus, any place which falls in the height zone 51-100 meters will have a height of above 50 meters but below 100 meters.
-Height is shown in different shades of colours.
+Can you see that the map shows three height zones in the map - firstly areas which are between 0 meter height and 50 meter height, areas which are between 51 meters and 100 meters and then finally areas which are between 101 meters and 150 meters.
+Thus any place which falls in any of the height zone 51-100 meters will have a height which is above 50 meters but below 100 meters.
+Heights are shown in different shades of colours.

-- Look at the map of Nimpur showing height.
+- Look at the map of Nimpur showing heights.
 What is the colour given to the area adjacent to the sea? - What is the colour given to the highest region in this map?

-Now, look at the Physical Map of India or Telangana in your atlas or wall map.
-Find out the range of heights and colours for the places given below by reading the index.
+Now look at the Physical Map of Andhra Pradesh in your atlas or wall map.
+Find out the range of heights and colours for the places given below by reading the index and fill the table below.